Mahmoud-Elsheikh/docs.hwtech.club/content/general/base_project_structure.md

 +++

-All HWTechClub projects is required to have the following documents unless indicated otherwise:
+All HWTechClub projects are required to have the following documents unless indicated otherwise:

 > PROJECT NAME/
     - README.md